Publish date: 26 November 2024

 PC BS group shot.jpeg

-Black African or African Caribbean men are twice as likely to be diagnosed with prostate cancer as men from other ethnic backgrounds.
+Black African and African Caribbean men are twice as likely to be diagnosed with prostate cancer as men from other ethnic backgrounds.
 The Buddy Scheme pairs men who are diagnosed with prostate cancer with trained ‘buddies’ who understand the cultural nuances that may act as barriers to treatment.
 Our ‘buddies’ encourage men from these groups to access PSA diagnostic tests, engage with early intervention, and offer personalised guidance, both in and out of a clinical setting.

 Adegboyeya Balogun, one of UCLH’s first trained ‘buddies’, has supported 26 patients since January.
 Based at Westmoreland Street, Ade's role as a ‘buddy’ means he can take time to address any concerns about treatments and side effects, such as erectile dysfunction and urinary continence.
 He can direct men towards reliable information and specialist resources, allowing them to make informed decisions about their care.